intuition-dev/INTUITION2/pug/readme.md

 Note there is one *on purpose* limitation in mbake CLI: it must start w/ index.pug (and must have dat.yaml).
 You can of course still use include and extends (include and extends are Pug keywords) as you wish.
 So to make a new page/screen you must create a new folder.
 This helps organize the code and the hyperlinks.

+## Dynamic Data Binding

+Above was all statically generated data, great for SEO.
+For dynamic you would write fetch .js code to get the dynamic results.
+And here is one example of how to do dynamic binding, in this case using MustacheJS:

+`
+template#card
+    span {{#.}}
+      .txtCont
+         h4 {{title}}
+         p {{desc}}
+    span {{/.}}
+`
+Above is Pug code to create a MustacheJS template, that you can then render via with your data.
+You can use any dynamic data binding you like with JAMStack.

 # Extending Pug w/ Custom Elements